amirgrev14-dotcom/StickerSmash/README.md

    npx expo start
    ```

-In the output, you'll find options to open the app in a
+In the output, you'll find options to open the app in a terminal

 ## want download this app in your mobile: 👇 📲